Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Nash Equilibria for Sources with Log-Concave Distributions

-\begin{rem} In the case of semi-unbounded support, the result of Theorem~\ref{thm:LogConcaveOneSidedExistence} holds even for densities with $(\log f(x))''=0$ for almost all $x$.
-In fact, the exponential distribution, which is investigated in more detail in the paper, is an example of such a distribution. \end{rem}
+\begin{remark} In the case of semi-unbounded support, the result of Theorem~\ref{thm:LogConcaveOneSidedExistence} holds even for densities which are log affine everywhere on its support.
+In fact, the exponential distribution, which is investigated in more detail in the paper, is an example of such a distribution. \end{remark}

+\begin{remark} For a source with a log-concave density and semi-unbounded support, in the cases when there does not exist a finite upper bound on the number of bins in equilibrium, there also exist equilibria with infinitely many bins (see Corollary~\ref{cor:infManyLogConcaveOneSided}).
+This result is obtained by showing that a log-concave density satisfies the assumptions made in Section~\ref{sec:general}. \end{remark}

 The following theorem specifies a necessary and sufficient condition for the existence of an informative equilibrium, which is proven in a similar manner to Theorem~\ref{thm:LogConcaveOneSidedExistence}.